 As with any tech product, some are pushing for the increased use of facial recognition technology while privacy and security advocates are raising into question the privacy and security concerns of this technology.

 The technology has been implemented in several ways in our society.
-Some phones already use facial recognition to grant access, and some governments like China and the US are using facial recognition on databases like drivers’ licenses for a variety of reasons.
+Some phones already use facial recognition to grant access, and some governments are using facial recognition on databases like drivers’ licenses for a variety of reasons.

 We’ve also got social media apps and built in facial recognition software that utilize facial detection like Snapchat and face id.
 Now, there’s a big difference between facial detection and facial recognition.
 With facial detection, a device would say, “yep, that’s my face,” and with facial recognition, the computer is saying, “yep, that’s your face!”

 This ability to confirm identity is something our brains pick up on pretty quickly when we’re young.
 Still, it’s a pretty complex problem for computers.
 So, let’s dive deeper into facial recognition and the science of how it works.